 What information we hold?

-- Basic details about you, such as address, date of birth, next of kin and you GP
+- Basic details about you, such as address, date of birth, preferred emergency contact and your GP

 - You medical conditions